 One elder really had some great wisdom about making wise choices.
 He said, “You know, I was involved in business and we had six partners.
 And I was the principal partner, I owned thirty percent of the business.”
-He was in a location that was desperately affected by the Asian economy a couple decades ago.

 And he said, “Everything came to a standstill, cash flow came to a halt.”
 And he said, “I was the only one with the resources, I had a considerable amount of equity in my house.
 I pulled out all the equity of my house and got a loan based on that, to float the business.
 And we all made a business agreement, signed, legal document, that, should this thing go in the tank, we would share, I was going to underwrite the business, but we would share the loss.”